chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab1/README.md

 ### Classification
 We compare different scikit-learn classifiers: Gaussian Naive Bayes, kNN, Multi-Layer Perceptron (MLP), Support Vector Machines (SVM)
 ### Optimization
 Fine tuning using Pipeline, GridSearch and Cross-validation techniques.
-Pipeline steps are PCA, Variance Threshold Selector, Standard Scaler and Random Over Sampler.
+Pipeline steps are PCA, Variance Threshold Selector, Standard Scaler, Random Over Sampler and Hyperparameters of kNN, MLP, and SVM.
 ### Results
 We achieve an accuracy of 90% using MLP.